versen/versen.github.io/_news/2021-03-08-ieee-sw-special-issue-on-collaborative-aspects-of-open-data-in-software-engineering.md

 ---
 layout: news
+picture: "default.png"
-\title: "IEEE SW Special Issue on Collaborative Aspects of Open Data in Software Engineering"
+title: "IEEE SW Special Issue on Collaborative Aspects of Open Data in Software Engineering"
 ---

 High-quality data is becoming increasingly important for software engineers in the design and implementation of today’s software, for example, as an input to machine-learning algorithms and visualization- and analytics-based features.
 Open data–data shared under a license that gives users the right to study, process, and distribute the data to anyone and for any purpose–offers a mechanism for addressing this need.
 Data may be crowdsourced, shared by government agencies, or shared between commercial entities.